upworthy

 mental load

-Women are often saddled with the mental load of the household in romantic relationships, there are multiple articles covering the topic.
+When women become wives and/or mothers, it seems commonplace for them to suddenly be saddled with the mental load of the household.
+If there are children, mom is usually the default parent.
+Studies have shown that when it comes to heterosexual relationships, men tend to need women more than women need men.
+In other words, when women get into relationships, they better be prepared to bear the brunt of emotional needs and labor.
 It can be daunting to be in charge of remembering all of the things, essentially becoming a house manager by default.
 Many times this isn't an arrangement that is discussed, it seems to be either an expectation due to parental modeling or falling into gender roles.

-Strickell is pregnant with her first child and after news was posed on social media, her mother in law's feeling were hurt after finding out the news second hand.
+In late 2024, Strickell was pregnant with her first child and, after news was posed on social media, her mother in law's feeling were hurt after finding the news out second hand.
 It was this situation that prompted the woman's video.

 "I refuse to be the primary communicator with my husband's side of the family," Strickell starts.
 "A few weeks ago my mother-in-law was on the phone with us and she expressed that she was a little bit hurt because she keeps finding out things about our pregnancy from her sister who sees the posts on social media."

-The woman explains that this is news to her as she assumed her husband had been communicating the news to his mother.
+Strickell explains that this was news to her as she assumed her husband had been communicating any and all updates to his mother.
 So when they had another ultrasound appointment she reminded her husband to send the information to his mom, to which he asked why she couldn't inform his mom for him.
-That's when Strickwell had to reinforce her boundary, reminding him that it is his job to inform his side of the family of important information.
+That's when Strickell had to reinforce her boundary, reminding him that it is his job to inform his side of the family about important information.

 @morganstrickell #family #momsoftiktok #inlaws ♬ original sound - Morgan Elisa Strickell